Fixed vs Variable Yield for Treasury: Locking a Rate Has Its Own Risk (2026)

 - Account per instrument (PT discounted-to-maturity vs floating accrual), jurisdiction-specific.

-Wag3s Ledger values a Pendle PT at its discounted price until maturity, tracks variable lending/savings positions at floating accrual, keeps each distinct with policy-tranche reporting and an audit trail — so the fixed-vs-variable duration choice is correctly accounted, not mis-valued.
+Wag3s Ledger values a Pendle PT at its discounted price until maturity, tracks variable lending and savings positions at floating accrual, and keeps each distinct with policy-tranche reporting and an audit trail, so the fixed-vs-variable duration choice is correctly accounted rather than mis-valued.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading